Home » How Can MBR Technology Improve Your Wastewater Treatment Operation?

 From an engineering standpoint, MBR systems refine the traditional model (an activated sludge process in most cases) by integrating a membrane assembly into the back half of the wastewater treatment process.
 By subbing out the settlement tank and layering in a specific filtration method (among many membrane options to choose from), the MBR system enhances the quality of the treated water, whatever the end use may be.
 It’s the inclusion of membranes following the equalization tank phase that elevates the level of organic and suspended solids removal efficiency

 For engineers, understanding the specific capabilities of different membrane types, as well as their pore sizes and operational parameters (such as flux rates and membrane fouling control) is crucial for successful implementation.
+Regular membrane replacement is incredibly important to maintain efficiency and prevent membrane fouling, as this ensures consistent, high-quality treated water output.

 An MBR treatment plant or unit can be scaled according to the required flow rate for a given project, and includes essential components such as: